kvr777/machine-learning/projects/capstone/README.md

 **Brief description**

 In this folder you can find the following materials:
-1. Data.csv - this is file with input data to make prediction
-2. CapstoneProject.pdf - this is final report
-3. Capstone.ipynb - notebook with predictive models calculation
+1.Data.csv - this is file with input data to make prediction 2.CapstoneProject.pdf - this is final report 3.Capstone.ipynb - notebook with predictive models calculation

 **Software and Libraries**